FC Osaka: Promotion to J3

-On 5 November, FC Osaka were promoted to J3 League for the first time in their history, after spending eight seasons in Japan Football League.
-15 days later at the same month, The club was promoted after finishing as runners-up and going over the 2,000 minimum average home attendance, with a 10 goal difference between the club and Nara Club, who were awarded as champions.
-Despite FC Osaka having one more match won than Nara, the club also had two more matches lost than Nara.
-This tight gap between them and the champions, Nara Club, however, contributed positively for the hardly-fought promotion for the J3 League, where they will be playing from the 2023 season.
+On November 5, FC Osaka achieved promotion to the J3 League for the first time in their history, after spending eight seasons in the Japan Football League.
+Just 15 days later, the club secured their place as runners-up by exceeding the 2,000 minimum average home attendance and finishing with a 10-goal difference over Nara Club, who were crowned champions.
+Although FC Osaka had one more win than Nara, they also suffered two more losses.
+This narrow gap between them and the champions, however, highlighted the hard-fought journey to promotion, where they will compete in the J3 League starting from the 2023 season.

+On 25 September 2025, FC Osaka announced they had officially acquired a J2 License after a J.League board meeting.

 Stadium

-FC Osaka will use the Hanazono Rugby Stadium in all matches of the 2023 J3 season, confirmed after the full league calendar was released on 20 January 2023.
+FC Osaka will play all their matches of the 2023 J3 League season at Hanazono Rugby Stadium, as confirmed with the release of the full league calendar on 20 January 2023.